Favorite Things, Humor, Life

 Birthdays are important.

-I’m the same with my children; we discuss their birthdays weeks in advance.
-I want to make sure they understand how important their birth is to me.
+I’m the same way with my kids.
+We start planning their birthdays weeks in advance because I want them to know their birth matters.
+That they matter.

-But I didn’t always do this for myself.
+But I didn’t always extend that same care to myself.

 Men Holding Red Pink and Yellow Balloon Under Blue Sky during Daytime

-There should be one week a year when you are better to yourself than usual, when you lavish yourself with love, when you do tiny things to woo yourself, when you replace the holey underpants.
+There should be one week a year when you treat yourself better than usual.
+When you lavish yourself with love.
+When you do little things to woo your own damn self.
+Replace the holey underwear.
+Light the fancy candle.
+Order the fries.
+Whatever it takes.

 Landscape Photo Of Green and Red Balloons

-• ordered something that had sat in my Amazon cart for over six months because it wasn’t really a need
+• Ordered something that had been sitting in my Amazon cart forever

-• went to lunch at a restaurant I have always wanted to go to with a friend
+• Had lunch with a friend at a restaurant I’d always wanted to try

-• took my dog with me almost everywhere I went (it’s his birthday week too!)
+• Took my dog with me almost everywhere (it was his birthday week too!)

-• watched the Real Housewives of New York City on Hulu every single night
+• Watched The Real Housewives of New York City on Hulu every night

-• skipped Ella’s soccer game because it was 40 degrees out and stayed at home with a Starbucks and Pinterest instead
+• Skipped my youngest daughter’s soccer game because it was 40 degrees and chose Starbucks + Pinterest instead

 24 thoughts on “Birthday Week: Make it a Thing”